Let’s face it: a picture really is worth a thousand words, but an image you made yourself?

 One of the biggest challenges to overcome when designing your own graphics is finding pre-made images that you can use as a starting point.
 Fortunately, these sites will make finding images and icons for your projects (even commercial ones) as easy as searching and downloading.

-Flat Icon – Flat Icon contains over 1,000 icon “packs” of different graphic elements.
-These include all of the common computer-style icons (cursors, pointers and the like) but also include icons of a variety of other things like people, objects, animals and more.
+Flat Icon contains over five million icon and stickers to choose from.
+These include all of the common computer-style icons (cursors, pointers, and the like) but also include icons of a variety of other things like people, objects, animals, and more.

 Many of the icons are free to use with proper attribution to the author.